Skip to main content

 This site explains the U.S. laws and regulations for web site accessibility.

-This resource about user experience (UX) best practices also provides information on website accessibility (chapter 3 in the guidelines).
+This resource about user experience (UX) best practices also provides information on website accessibility (chapter 3 in the usability guidelines).

 Web Accessibility Initiative from W3C